vinwizardtoo/git-exercises/Readme.md

 - [ ] Amend a commit
 - [ ] Create and approve a pull request

-It is strongly recommended that you use a git extension for your IDE.
+It is strongly recommended that you use a git extension for your IDE to complete this lab.
 If you are using Visual Studio Code, you can use the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

 ## Setup
 1. Fork this repository to your GitHub account.